DEqual - Equality in Diabetes Care | SEAMK Projektit

 Project description

-On a broader scale, the project strengthens international cooperation and creates scalable solutions to advance equality in diabetes care.
+On a broader scale, the project strengthens international cooperation and creates scalable solutions to advance equality in diabetes care and health literacy knowledge.

-The project lasts three years and will be implemented from 1 August 2025 to 31 December 2027.
+The project lasts 2,5 years and will be implemented from 1 August 2025 to 31 December 2027.
+The project will include total of three intensive weeks for the educational staff and students from project higher education institutions.

 The project is funded by the Team Finland Knowledge programme, Finnish National Agency for Education.